Skinfulness Impact Area #4

 The effects of pollutants on skin health

-When asked, ‘What causes acne?’, only a small percentage of people consider smog, exhaust fumes, or other pollutants as valid causes.
-But, in truth, air pollution is a significant urban stressor for one’s skin.
+When asked, “What causes acne?”, most people don’t think of smog, exhaust fumes, or other pollutants.
+But the truth is, air pollution is a major — and often overlooked — stressor for urban skin.
 In almost every city across the world, our skin is constantly exposed to harmful compounds and chemicals.
 Tiny dust particles known as PM 2.5 (particles 2.5 micrometers or smaller), along with ozone and other pollutants can easily penetrate the skin's protective barrier.
 These harmful pollutants cause the skin’s natural oil, sebum, to oxidise - think of how an apple browns when exposed to air.
 This oxidised sebum becomes thicker and stickier, making it more likely to clog pores, which in turn leads to blackheads, whiteheads, and pimples.
 Also, oxidised sebum is more irritating to the skin, which can lead to inflammation.

 Simultaneously, pollutants may also deplete the skin's natural antioxidants, vitamins C and E, leaving it more vulnerable to damage.
 Also, when pollutants are inhaled, they can make their way into the bloodstream, causing inflammation and oxidative stress throughout the body.